Wideband Quantum Transduction for Rydberg Atomic Receivers Using Six-Wave Mixing: System Model

 \subsection{Six-Level Atomic Systems and SWM Architecture}

 The energy levels for the SWM are shown in Fig.~\ref{SWM_model}(a), and the SWM-based Rydberg atomic receiver is sketched in Fig.~\ref{SWM_model}(b).
 In our configuration, the conversion of the input RF signal into the output light field~(L) is achieved via frequency mixing with four driving fields: the probe field~(P), the coupling field~(C), the strong LO, and the auxiliary optical field (A), in a cloud of cold $^{87}\text{Rb}$ atoms.
 In this regime, the atomic thermal velocity is sufficiently small so that Doppler broadening and velocity averaging can be neglected, and collision/pressure broadening is also strongly suppressed compared with hot-vapor cells.
 Starting from the ground state $\left| 1 \right\rangle $, these optical fields together with the RF signal, all tuned close to their respective atomic transitions, build up a coherence between the initial state $\left| 1 \right\rangle $ and the highest Rydberg state $\left| 6 \right\rangle $.
-On top of this configuration, a minute RF signal knocks the Rydberg coherence, so that RF signal's amplitude and phase are imprinted onto the atomic superposition and, thus, onto the output light field (L).
+Under a weak time-varying RF perturbation, the atomic coherence induced by the closed SWM loop acquires a corresponding modulation component, so that the RF signal envelope is imprinted onto the atomic superposition and, thus, onto the output light field (L).
+This modulated optical field is not the final observable by itself; rather, it is subsequently converted into a detected heterodyne current through interference with the probe field.
 In this way, the SWM process serves as a coherent transducer that maps small RF-induced changes of the Rydberg coherence into measurable optical signatures.
 Furthermore, the P and L fields that emerge from the atomic cloud are collected by a separated employing a polarization beam splitter (PBS), as portrayed in Fig.~\ref{SWM_model}(b).
 Their respective powers can be measured with two different avalanche photodiode detectors~(PDs), i.e., PD~1 and PD~2 illustrated in Fig.~\ref{SWM_model}(b).
 The output light field (L) has a frequency of